sgmurphy/wordpress-plugins/copy-delete-posts/readme.txt

 8. Copy from Gutenberg editor

 == Changelog ==

+= 1.4.7 =
+* Tested with WordPress 6.6
+* Minor performance improvements
+* Improvements for PHP 8 utilization
+* Fixed taxonomy field when editing with quick edit

 = 1.4.6 =
 * [NOTE] Changed plugin's author to our company name